1. Main points

 Back to table of contents

-2. Energy efficiency of dwellings in England and Wales
+2. Overview of energy efficiency of dwellings

 Energy Performance Certificates (EPCs) indicate the energy efficiency of dwellings.
-They are based on data about a building's energy features, for example, the building materials used, the heating systems and insulation.
-These are collected by an accredited energy assessor and entered into government-approved software to generate an EPC score, typically ranging from 1 to 100.
+They are based on data about a building's energy features, like the building materials used, the heating systems, and the insulation.
+These data are collected by an accredited energy assessor and are used to generate an EPC score, typically ranging from 1 to 100.

 Domestic EPCs are banded from A to G, where A is the most energy efficient.
 The scores associated with each energy efficiency band are:

 • band A – 92 plus (most efficient)